How to Succeed at Work – Respect Those in Authority

-Many people are at work complaining about how much they hate the supervisor, how stupid the boss is and how no one running the company has a good idea about anything.
+Many people are at work complaining about almost everything.
+They complain about how much they hate the supervisor, how stupid the boss is, and how no one running the company has a good idea about anything.
 For these people, respect for those in authority is a foreign concept.
 It is no wonder that people with this attitude find it difficult to succeed in the workplace.
-It reminds me of a line from a Staples Singers song, “if you disrespect everyone that you run into, how in the world to you expect anyone to respect you?”
+It reminds me of a line from a Staples Singers song, “if you disrespect everyone that you run into, how in the world do you expect anyone to respect you?”

 Let’s say you are the smartest person, the hardest worker, best person ever at your job.
 That does not excuse your lack of respect for those in authority.
 Respect for those in authority is a Biblical principle as well as good manners.
 There are a few synonyms for respect including: